INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Autogyros, Gyrocopters, & Gyroplanes

 * The helicopter was not the first successful rotorcraft, that honor going to the "autogyro", invented by Juan de la Cierva of Spain in the 1920s.
-Although there was considerable enthusiasm over the concept in the 1930s, the development of helicopters during World War II suspended work on "gyroplanes", as autogyros are sometimes called, for serious aviation roles, -- though they have thrived in the hobbyist market, and some companies believe that the concept has unused potential.
-This document gives a history and description of the autogyro / gyroplane.
+Although there was considerable enthusiasm over the concept in the 1930s, the development of helicopters during World War II suspended work on "gyroplanes", as they are often called, for serious aviation roles.
+However, they persist in the 21st century, primarily for sport aviation, but with some practical application -- and enthusiasts believe they have greater potential.
 A list of illustration credits is included at the end.

 AUTOGYROS